ekovegeance/datascience-nb/README.md

 # Fundamental Data Science
-*This repository contains the code and resources for the Fundamental Data Science course.*
+*This repository contains the code and resources for the Data Science course.*

 > [!TIP]
 > Recommended IDE.